eldimious/js-notes/event-loop/chapter1.md

 ![Stack and Event Loop frames](https://cdn-images-1.medium.com/max/1000/1*TozSrkk92l8ho6d8JxqF_w.gif)

 #### How setTimeout(…) works
-It’s important to note that setTimeout(…) **doesn’t automatically put your callback on the event loop queue**.
+It’s important to note that setTimeout(…) **doesn’t automatically put your callback on the event loop queue.
 It sets up a timer.
-When the timer expires, the environment places your callback into the event loop.
+When the timer expires, the environment places your callback into the event loop**.
 That doesn’t mean that `cb1` will be executed in 5,000 ms but rather that, in 5,000 ms, `cb1` *will be added to the queue*.
 The queue, however, might have other events that have been added earlier — your callback will have to wait or call stack is not empty to push it there.

 Take a look at the following code: